poke1024/tove2d/docs/features.md

+# Scope

-Do not expect TÖVE to produce print quality vector renderings.
-This is neither Cairo nor Skia, but a simplified vector graphics library for games.
+TÖVE is a simplified vector graphics library for games aimed at realtime scaling and animation.

+Even though TÖVE knows some tricks and even supports dithering, do not expect it to have the feature set or the rendering quality comparable of a full fledged print quality library such as <a href="https://www.cairographics.org/">Cairo</a> or <a href="https://skia.org/">Skia</a>.

+# Renderers

 Here's what you can expect from TÖVE's different renderers: